 Calculating Gratuity is not hard.
 Every salaried employee who works for a private or a government sector is entitled to receive gratuity.
 The employer can pay as much gratuity as they want but there is a minimum gratuity amount that they must pay to the employee.
 Tax concession is available on the gratuity if it’s in accordance with the gratuity formula and it is taxable if it exceeds the formula.

-Formula for gratuity payment for employees who are not covered under gratuityact- It is not compulsory to pay gratuity for companies that don’t fall under the gratuity act.
+It is not compulsory to pay gratuity for companies that don’t fall under the gratuity act.
 But, an employer can always choose to give gratuity to the employee for their service.
 The gratuity given will be completely tax free.
-Even in this case, the employee can calculate the gratuity in advance even though the the formula is different for this one.
-Given below is the formula for the calculation of gratuity for employees who are not covered under the gratuity act.
+Even in this case, the employee can calculate the gratuity in advance even though the formula is different for this one.
+Given below is the formula for the calculation of gratuity for employees who are not covered under the Gratuity Act.

 Gratuity Calculator after Seventh Pay Commission

 The Seventh Pay Commission recommended that the upper limit of gratuity is raised from Rs.10 lakh to Rs.20 lakh, starting 1st January, 2016.
 The Commission also recommends that the upper limit on gratuity may increase by 25% when the dearness allowance of an employee rises by 50%.
 This is already exercised in the case of allowances that are partially indexed to dearness allowances.

 The formula for gratuity calculation remains the same, i.e.,